 - Cut out sugar (or atleast minimize it): Say goodbye (for now) to the sweet stuff and hello to more balanced moods, clearer skin, and fewer 3 p.m. crashes.

-- No processed food challenge: If it comes in a box with ingredients you can’t pronounce, it’s a no-go—30 days of real, whole, actual food only.
+- No processed food challenge: If it comes in a box with ingredients you can’t pronounce, it’s a no-go.
+Attempt 30 days of real, whole, actual food only.

-- Take daily supplements challenge: Time to stop forgetting your vitamins—take your daily dose and support your body the way it deserves.
+- Take daily supplements challenge: Time to stop forgetting your vitamins.
+Put them in a pill organizer to keep track of your daily dosage and support your body the way it deserves.

-- Go on a 30-day coffee detox: Give your nervous system a break (and maybe discover energy that isn’t caffeine-powered—wild, I know).
+- Go on a 30-day coffee detox: Give your nervous system a break and cut out the coffee for the next 30 days.
+Get your energy boost with these drinks instead.

-- 30 day no-alcohol challenge: Trade the nightcap for clarity—30 days booze-free to see how light, clear-headed, and in control you can really feel.
+- 30 day no-alcohol challenge: Trade the nightcap for clarity.
+Go 30 days booze-free to see how light, clear-headed, and in control you can really feel.

 - 30 days of herbal teas: I’m definitely a big believer of the power of herbal teas.
 Try various flavors to see what rocks your boat the most.